-Similarly, as in Scotland, Spain extended a previously means tested subsidy to the entire population upon a needs test in 2007 under the 'Promotion of Personal Autonomy and Care of Dependent People' which we refer to it is using the acronym SAAD, in Spanish).
-Although the subsidy was intended to allow individuals to have access to home and residential care, over time a significant share of the population opted for a cash subsidy designed to compensate informal caregivers (including social security contributions), which in 2011 could reach the amount of 530€ for the most disabled population.
-Evidence from Figure A below shows that after the implementation of the reform, the population that relies on cash benefits increased steadily to 50% until in 2012.
+Similarly, as in Scotland, Spain in its turn extended a previously means tested subsidy to the entire population upon a needs test in 2007 under the 'Promotion of Personal Autonomy and Care of Dependent People' which we refer to it is using the acronym SAAD, in Spanish).
+Although the subsidy was intended to allow individuals to have access to home and residential care, over time a significant share of the population opted for a cash subsidy designed to compensate informal caregivers (including social security contributions), which in 2011 could reach the amount of $530 \in$ in 2011 for the most disabled population.
+Evidence from Figure A below shows that after the implementation of the reform the population that relies on cash benefits increased steadily to 50% until in 2012.
 The effects of the reform have been explored in Costa-Font et al (2018) and Costa-Font and Vilaplana, 2017).
-Overall, they suggest that the reform (SAAD) increased the probability of the uptake of informal caregiving by 31%, and increased expenditures by 20%, consistent with significant moral hazard effects of cash payments (Costa-Font et al, 2018b) and a reduction of household savings when individuals receive cash subsidies (Costa-Font and Vilaplana, 2017).
-However, SAAD led to savings in the form of a reduction in hospitalisation, amounting to 11% of total individual healthcare costs (Costa-Font et al, 2018a).
+Overall, they suggest that the reform (SAAD) increased the probability of the uptake of informal caregiving by 31%, and an increased expenditure by 20% consistent with significant moral hazard effects of cash payments (Costa-Font et al, 2018b) and a reduction of household savings when individuals receive cash subsidies (Costa-Font and Vilaplana, 2017).
+However, SAAD led to savings in the form of a reduction in hospitalisation amounting to 11% of total individual healthcare costs (Costa-Font et al, 2018a).